Wayne Hays: Sex scandal

 In May 1976, the Washington Post broke the story quoting Elizabeth Ray, Hays' former secretary, saying that Hays hired her on his staff, and later gave her a raise as staff of the House Administration Committee for two years, to serve as his mistress.
 Hays had divorced his wife of 38 years just months prior, and married his veteran Ohio office secretary, Patricia Peak, five weeks before the scandal broke.
 Ostensibly a secretary, Ray admitted: "I can't type.
 I can't file.
 I can't even answer the phone."
 She even "let a reporter listen in as the Ohio congressman told her on the phone that his recent marriage (to another former secretary) would not affect their arrangement."

 Time Magazine reported, "Liz chose to tell her story after Hays decided to marry Pat Peak and did not invite her.
 'I was good enough to be his mistress for two years but not good enough to be invited to his wedding,' she pouted."
 Three days later, Hays admitted to most of the allegations on the House floor, denying only "that Miss Ray's federal salary was awarded solely for sexual services.
 She was not, insisted Hays, 'hired to be my mistress.'"
 He resigned as chairman of the Committee on House Administration on June 18, 1976, and then resigned from Congress on September 1, 1976.

 Marion L. Clark, a Washington Post editor, who was a member of team that reported the sex scandal, was killed September 4, 1977, when she reportedly walked into a moving small private airplane propeller at the airfield of Iosco County Airport, East Tawas, Michigan.

 Personal life

 Hays and his first wife had a daughter, Martha Brigitta.

 Later years

 After leaving office, Hays returned to Red Gate Farm, his 300-acre property in Belmont, Ohio, where he bred Angus cattle and Tennessee Walking Horses.
 Hays served one term, from 1979 to 1981, as member of the Ohio House of Representatives.
-He was defeated for re-election by future Congressman Bob Ney.
+In the 1978 Democratic Primary, he defeated Edmund A. Sargus, Jr., a future Judge on the United States District Court for the Southern District of Ohio.
+Hays was defeated for re-election by future Congressman Bob Ney.

+Death

 Hays died at Wheeling Hospital in Wheeling, West Virginia, on February 10, 1989, at the age of 77, after suffering a heart attack at his home.